PyMVPA/PyMVPA/doc/source/tutorial_significance.rst

 .. _MNIST: http://yann.lecun.com/exdb/mnist

-.. note:: Intro: Statistical learning brought into the realm of hypothesis testing
+..
+Statistical learning brought into the realm of hypothesis testing

 .. todo:: Literature search for what other domains such approach is also used